tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/媒体处理/查询媒体处理任务/DescribeMediaJobs_intl_en.md

 ## Feature Description

-The API (`DescribeMediaJobs`) is used to pull jobs that meet specified conditions.
+The API is used to pull jobs that meet specified conditions.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">